Counter-Strike 2 Beta Causes Skin Prices to Skyrocket

 Notable skin price increases

-There have been several items that experienced a significant price surge following the announcement of CS2.
-One such item is the Katowice 2019 Stickers, which saw their value skyrocket by nearly tenfold in some cases.
+Several items experienced a significant price surge following the announcement of CS2.
+One such item is the Katowice 2019 Stickers, which saw their value skyrocket nearly tenfold in some cases.
 Another example is the AUG | Carved Jade, a weapon skin that surged from roughly $7 in mid-March to an average of $28, marking a 400% increase within a month.

 In 2020, the RMR capsules and stickers were very popular among investors, with tournament sticker capsules sold for just $0.25 each by Valve.
 However, the community invested excessively in these stickers, resulting in oversupply and minimal demand, causing the prices to decline.
 Nonetheless, the announcement of CS2 has saved RMR 2020 investors, with the cost of a capsule rising from $0.15 to a high of $0.40.

 In conclusion, the release of Counter-Strike 2 has generated significant hype for the game, resulting in a surge in player numbers and, as we have seen, skin prices.
+If we missed anything, please comment below and check out our daily skin giveaways on Twitter!